-The current fiscal year revenue shows a downward trend as many IRWM grant projects from Rounds 2, 3, and 4 have closed out.
+The current fiscal year revenue continues fairly level from last year, as many IRWM grant projects from Rounds 2, 3, and 4 have closed out, but new IRWM funding from "Round 5" (Proposition 1/Round 1) and the Disadvantaged Communities Involvement and Participation (DACIP) Round are expected.

-Table 3: IRWM Grant Start and End Dates; Extension Periods in Blue funding sources are listed in table form in Attachment 1.
-State funds make up \$7.8 million or about 63%, Federal funds are at \$1.8 million or about 15%, and local funds are at \$2.7 million, about 22%.
+Table 3: IRWM Grant Start and End Dates; Extension Periods in Blue

+SFEP's revenue each year comes from federal, state, and local grants, contracts, sponsorships, and conference registration fees.
+This year's mix is shown in the figure below.
+Individual awards and funding sources are listed in table form in Attachment 1.
+State funds make up \$12.6 million or about 71%, Federal funds are at \$2.3 million or about 13%, and local funds are at \$2.9 million, about 16%.